Azure-Samples/azure-messaging-replication-dotnet/functions/config/EventHubCopy/README.md

 3. Create a general-purpose storage account in your resource group and region:

     ```azurecli
-    az storage account create --name $USER_STORAGE_ACCOUNT --location $AZURE_LOCATION --resource-group $USER_RESOURCE_GROUP --sku Standard_LRS
+    az storage account create --name <STORAGE_NAME> --location westeurope --resource-group example-eh --sku Standard_LRS
     ```

     The [az storage account create](/cli/azure/storage/account#az_storage_account_create) command creates the storage account.
 The storage account is required for Azure Functions to manage its internal state and is also used to keep the checkpoints for the source Event Hubs.

-    Set USER_STORAGE_ACCOUNT to a name that is appropriate to you and unique in Azure Storage.
+    Replace `<STORAGE_NAME>` with a name that is appropriate to you and unique in Azure Storage.
 Names must contain three to 24 characters numbers and lowercase letters only. `Standard_LRS` specifies a general-purpose account, which is [supported by Functions](../articles/azure-functions/storage-considerations.md#storage-account-requirements).

 4. Create an Azure Functions app

     ```azurecli
-    az functionapp create --resource-group $USER_RESOURCE_GROUP --consumption-plan-location $AZURE_LOCATION --runtime dotnet --functions-version 3 --name $USER_FUNCTIONS_APP_NAME --storage-account $USER_STORAGE_ACCOUNT
+    az functionapp create --resource-group example-eh --consumption-plan-location westeurope --runtime dotnet --functions-version 3 --name <APP_NAME> --storage-account <STORAGE_NAME>
     ```
     The [az functionapp create](/cli/azure/functionapp#az_functionapp_create) command creates the function app in Azure.

-    Set USER_FUNCTIONS_APP_NAME to a globally unique name appropriate to you.
-The USER_FUNCTIONS_APP_NAME value is also the default DNS domain prefix for the function app.
+    Replace `<STORAGE_NAME>` with the name of the account you used in the previous step, and replace `<APP_NAME>` with a globally unique name appropriate to you.
+The `<APP_NAME>` is also the default DNS domain for the function app.

     This command creates a function app running in your specified language runtime under the [Azure Functions Consumption Plan](functions-scale.md#consumption-plan), which is free for the amount of usage you incur here.
 The command also provisions an associated Azure Application Insights instance in the same resource group, with which you can monitor your function app and view logs.
 For more information, see [Monitor Azure Functions](functions-monitoring.md).
 The instance incurs no costs until you activate it.

 #### Configure the Function App

-The task above has two attribute `Connection` property values:
+The task above has two `connection` property values.

-- On the trigger attribute, there's a "telemetry-source-connection" value:<br>
-  `[EventHubTrigger("telemetry", ConsumerGroup = "$USER_FUNCTIONS_APP_NAME.telemetry", Connection = "telemetry-source-connection")]`
-- On the output binding attribute, there's a "telemetry-target-connection" value:<br>
-  `[EventHub("telemetry-copy", Connection = "telemetry-target-connection")]`

 Those values directly correspond to entries in the function app's [application settings](https://docs.microsoft.com/azure/azure-functions/functions-how-to-use-azure-function-app-settings#settings) and we will set those to valid connection strings for the respective Event Hub.

 ##### Configure the source